 The interview results demonstrate that CSR is also employee driven.
 When employees feel that they are being valued and they are contributing towards the society by leading themselves into more sustainable future, it motivates them and which consequently helps them to stick with a company who has values which help them grow personally and professionally both.
 Employees are one of the most important stakeholders behind the company’s success.
 Respondent 1, respondent 3, respondent 4, and respondent 7 agree that their companies have adopted CSR because of their employees.
 According to Respondent 1, “Keeping Employees up to date and motivated and engaged.
 Once staff is excited about the company’s new mission and understand how they can contribute, it is important to maintain momentum.”
 Respondent 3 mentioned, “Our company realized that it’s not possible to grow without taking proper care of environment and employees.”
 Respondent 4 states “Honestly I don’t know.
 I own my own company anywhere between say five crores to maybe about 25 crores and I fall about in the middle, we are talking about 15 crores.
 We don’t have any policy as such.
-What we do is ensure that salary is paid on time.
+What we do is to ensure that salary is paid on time.
 In fact, it's a record for us.
 Salary has never been delayed for a single day from the day of conceptualization of my company.
 Also, we are not rigid about timing.
-So if the office starts at 10:00 in the morning and ends at 7:00 in the evening.
+So, if the office starts at 10:00 in the morning and ends at 7:00 in the evening.
 If you don't come on time or a little late or sometimes they want to leave a little early because they have some social responsibility of their own, we don’t deduct salary”.
 One important thing that was understood from the interviews was that since, the participants were all employees of the companies and they feel valued.
-Most of the participants believed that having CSR policies set in the companies values and policies have positive impact on the employees.
+Most of the participants believed that having CSR policies set in the company’s values and policies have positive impact on the employees.
 Employees tend to work for the companies who value their workforce and encourage them to grow to be better human beings.
 Thus, this proves our research proposition 2 that employees can have a positive impact on driving CSR practices in the Indian textile companies.

 4.3.4 Customers